mdangiolo89/A-yeast-living-ancestor-reveals-the-origin-of-genomic-introgressions/README.md

-To report bugs or ask additional material related to this publication, send a request to melania.dangiolo@unice.fr
+Please report any issues or questions to melania.dangiolo@unice.fr